 - Also – in auto-sign situations – this removes the need to have a single CA for sequential serial allocation … if the serials are uuids they have a low chance of collision more or less.
 In the future if we move cert storage to a central place we can avoid having to lock for the next number as well.

-#3 Updated by Luke Kanies almost 3 years ago
+#3 Updated by Luke Kanies about 3 years ago

 - Category changed from SSL to ssh